mzmine/mzmine_documentation/docs/module_docs/filter_isotope_finder/isotope_finder.md

 :material-menu-open: **Feature list methods → Isotopes → Isotopic peaks finder.**

-!!! danger
+!!! info

-    The detection algorithm was completely reworked in mzmine ≥4.10.
-It now searches all plausible isotope signals around the feature m/z, selects the most probable charge state, and bounds the pattern with modelled relative intensities instead of the simple delta-mass backtracking described below for older versions.
-Results therefore differ from earlier versions and are generally more complete and more reliable.
-The description below documents the current algorithm.
+    The detection algorithm was completely reworked in mzmine >4.10.6.

 The module searches isotope patterns for each feature in selected feature lists by going back to the mass spectra.
 Starting from the feature m/z, the algorithm predicts a carbon-based envelope